gjcooper/lspy/lspy/background/01_02-studydesign.md

 All this should make clear to you that study design is a critical part of research methodology.
 I built this chapter from the classic little book by @Campbell1963, but there are of course a large number of textbooks out there on research design.
 Spend a few minutes with your favourite search engine and you'll find dozens.

+[^president]: Presidential Address to the First Indian Statistical Congress, 1938.
+Source: http://en.wikiquote.org/wiki/Ronald_Fisher
+[^transition]: Well... now this is awkward, isn't it?
+This section is one of the oldest parts of the book, and it's outdated in a rather embarrassing way.
+I wrote this in 2010, at which point all of those facts *were* true.
+Revisiting this in 2018... well I'm not 33 any more, but that's not surprising I suppose.
+I can't imagine my chromosomes have changed, so I'm going to guess my karyotype was then and is now XY.
+The self-identified gender, on the other hand... ah.
+I suppose the fact that the title page now refers to me as Danielle rather than Daniel might possibly be a giveaway, but I don't typically identify as "male" on a gender questionnaire these days, and I prefer *"she/her"* pronouns as a default (it's a long story)!
+I did think a little about how I was going to handle this in the book, actually.
+The book has a somewhat distinct authorial voice to it, and I feel like it would be a rather different work if I went back and wrote everything as Danielle and updated all the pronouns in the work.
+Besides, it would be a lot of work, so I've left my name as  "Dan" throughout the book, and in ant case "Dan" is a perfectly good nickname for "Danielle", don't you think?
+In any case, it's not a big deal.
+I only wanted to mention it to make life a little easier for readers who aren't sure how to refer to me.
+I still don't like anchovies though :-)
+[^temperature]: Actually, I've been informed by readers with greater physics knowledge than I that temperature isn't strictly an interval scale, in the sense that the amount of energy required to heat something up by $3^\circ$ depends on it's current temperature.
+So in the sense that physicists care about, temperature isn't actually interval scale.
+But it still makes a cute example, so I'm going to ignore this little inconvenient truth.
+[^terminology]: Annoyingly, though, there's a lot of different names used out there.
+I won't list all of them -- there would be no point in doing that -- other than to note that R often uses "response variable" where I've used "outcome", and a traditionalist would use "dependent variable".
+Sigh.
+This sort of terminological confusion is very common, I'm afraid.
+[^confound]: The reason why I say that it's unmeasured is that if you *have* measured it, then you can use some fancy statistical tricks to deal with the confound.
+Because of the existence of these statistical solutions to the problem of confounds, we often refer to a confound that we have measured and dealt with as a *covariate*.
+Dealing with covariates is a topic for a more advanced course, but I thought I'd mention it in passing, since it's kind of comforting to at least know that this stuff exists.
+[^dishonest]: Some people might argue that if you're not honest then you're not a real scientist.
+Which does have some truth to it I guess, but that's disingenuous (google the "No true Scotsman" fallacy).
+The fact is that there are lots of people who are employed ostensibly as scientists, and whose  work has all of the trappings of science, but who are outright fraudulent.
+Pretending that they don't exist by saying that they're not scientists is just childish.
+[^finnegans]: Clearly, the real effect is that only insane people would even try to read *Finnegans Wake.*